Earl S. Piper: Early life

 Earl S. Piper was born on February 14, 1904, in New London, Missouri, as the son of Harry M. and Mary R. Piper.
 Following the graduation from high school in summer 1923, he received appointment to the United States Naval Academy at Annapolis, Maryland, where he was active in the soccer and basketball teams and also served on the staff of the Lucky Bag.
 Piper graduated with a bachelor's degree in June 1927 and was commissioned second lieutenant in the Marine Corps on that date.

-Many of his classmates became general officers later: George W. Anderson, Jr., Glynn R. Donaho, John C. Munn, Herbert D. Riley, Alan Shapley, John Thach, Clarence E. Coffin, Samuel H. Crittenden Jr., Timothy F. Donohue, Thomas J. Hamilton, Herbert L. Hoerner, William P. Chilton, Alexander M. Kowalzyk, William L. Knickerbocker, Leland R. Lampman, William H. Leahy, William F. Royall, Brooke Schumm, Samuel S. Jack, Jack P. Juhan, Francis M. McAlister, David F. O'Neill, Henry R. Paige, Walter L. J. Bayler, Joseph W. Earnshaw, Harold D. Hansen, Archie E. O'Neil, Richard P. Ross Jr. or Miles S. Newton.

 Piper was then ordered to the Basic School at Philadelphia Navy Yard for basic officer training, which in the spring of 1928.
 He was subsequently ordered to Nicaragua and attached as platoon leader to the 11th Marine Regiment.
 While in that country, his regiment was attached to the 2nd Marine Brigade under the command of Brigadier General Logan Feland and participated in the maintaining peace during the Presidential elections of 1928, training the Nicaraguan National Guard and in jungle patrols against bandit forces under Augusto César Sandino.